kryptco/www/static/src/jobs/index.md

 Without `kr` there's no Kryptonite.
 As our first platform engineer, you will be honing the workstation software that makes pairing Kryptonite with a computer seem like magic.
 You will design, build, and deploy new features for `kr` which connects Kryptonite with core developer tools like `ssh` and `git`.

-Platforms:
-- macOS
-- Linux
-- Windows

-Technologies:
+*Platforms*: `macOS`, `Linux`, `Windows`

+*Technologies*:
 - `ssh`, `git`
-- Package Managers (`brew`, `npm`, `apt`, `yum`, `aur`, etc)
+- package managers (`brew`, `npm`, `apt`, `yum`, `aur`, etc)
-- Bluetooth LE
+- bluetooth low-energy
 - AWS SQS/SNS
 - PGP

-Languages:
-- `go`
-- `rust`
+*Languages*: `go`, `rust`

-> Experience.
-You have a knowledge of and/or interest in learning these platforms, technologies, and languages.
+> **Requirements**: You have a knowledge of and/or interest in learning these platforms, technologies, and languages.
 It's a plus if you have deployed large-scale desktop software with a focus on stability and safety.

 ### UX Engineer
+Usability and ease-of-us are just as important as security -- at krypt.co they are equal pillars.
+You will be responible for the design and user experience of every krypt.co product: the Kryptonite iOS and Android apps, the command line interface `kr`, and our upcoming *Teams* web dashboard.
+You will be the user advocate at every step of product development.

+*Role*:
+- build the Kryptonite for Teams web front-end
+- use your favorite design tools to create mockup designs of user-flows on all of our product platforms
+- create beautiful assets that echo Kryptonite's brand of simplicity and security
+- turn user engagemnet data and feedback into product improvements

+*Languages*: web front-end technologies

-### Android Engineer
+### iOS/Android Engineer
+Transform the device that every developer carries in their pocket into a secure vault for their most powerful credential.
+You will be building technology that users directly interact with every time they push code or log into a server.
+Smoothness and reliability are top priorities.

+*iOS*:
+- `swift`
+- libraries: core bluetooth, core data, common crypto, security, notification content/service extensions
+- concurrency (operation queues, mutexes, GCD)
+- storyboard (interface builder, auto-layout)

+*Android*:
+- `Java`

+> **Requirements**: You have significant experience in at least one of these platforms and enjoy shipping safe, stable, and reliable phone apps.
+You published at least one app to the iOS or Android app store.
+It's a plus if you have worked on teams that have shipped large-scale iOS or Android apps.

 ------
 Sound interesting?
 Ping us at <a href="mailto:join@krypt.co">join@krypt.co</a>.